apryakhin/legion.stanford.edu/publications.md

 bandwidth of multiple GPUs and taking advantage of locality in the memory hierarchy of multi-GPU clusters.
-Lux provides two execution models that optimize algorithmic efficiency and enable important GPU optimizations, respec- tively.
+Lux provides two execution models that optimize algorithmic efficiency and enable important GPU optimizations, respectively.
 Lux also uses a novel dynamic load balancing strategy that is cheap and achieves good load balance across GPUs.
 In addition, we present a performance model that quantitatively predicts the execution times and automatically selects the runtime configurations for Lux applications.
-Experiments show that Lux achieves up to 20× speedup over state-of-the-art shared memory systems and up to two orders of magnitude speedup over distributed systems.
+Experiments show that Lux achieves up to 20&times; speedup over state-of-the-art shared memory systems and up to two orders of magnitude speedup over distributed systems.